StydeNet/html/docs/field-builder.md

 # Field (FieldBuilder)

-This component will allow you to generate complete form fields (not just inputs or selects) with one line of code.
+This component will allow you to generate the entire markup for form fields with one line of code.

 If you have used the Laravel Collective HTML component before, you already know how to use the basics of this component; simply replace the alias “Form” for “Field”, for example, replace: